skalenetwork/skale-ima-sdk/README.md

 [![Discord](https://img.shields.io/discord/534485763354787851.svg)](https://discord.gg/vvUtWJB)

-This repo provides a SDK for running IMA on a single-node SKALE chain.
-This SDK operates without BLS signature verification.
+IMA-SDK is a tool for dApp developers that emulates SKALE Node + IMA env on a single machine for dev purposes.
+This article will demonstrate how to setup and use the IMA-SDK in combination with IMA-JS library for dApp development.

 ## Usage guide